 EPA Extends Public Comment Period on Proposed Plan Related to Combined Sewer Overflow Impacts on the Newtown Creek Superfund Site in New York City

 The Newtown Creek Superfund Site Study Area is comprised of the waters and sediments of Newtown Creek in Brooklyn and Queens.
 Outside of the Superfund process, the City of New York is under order by the State of New York to implement a CSO Long-Term Control Plan (LTCP) for Newtown Creek.
 The LTCP, which was approved by the state in June 2018, includes a number of components to reduce future CSO discharges to the creek, including construction of a storage tunnel.
-The LTCP is ultimately anticipated by the City of New York to reduce the volume of CSO discharges to Newtown Creek by approximately 61% from current conditions.
+The LTCP is ultimately anticipated to reduce the volume of CSO discharges to Newtown Creek by approximately 61%, and to achieve waterbody-specific water quality standards under the Clean Water Act.
 EPA evaluated the LTCP in the context of the Superfund site to determine if the volume reductions anticipated under the LTCP are sufficient to meet the needs of the future cleanup of the Superfund site.
-EPA has determined that the water pollution volume controls prescribed by the LTCP that the city will implement, in accordance with the Clean Water Act, are sufficient to meet the needs of an eventual Superfund cleanup for the Study Area of the Newtown Creek Superfund Site.
+EPA has determined that the water pollution volume controls prescribed by the LTCP that the city and state will implement, in accordance with requirements of the Clean Water Act, are sufficient to meet the needs of an eventual Superfund cleanup for the Study Area of the Newtown Creek Superfund Site.
 The EPA anticipates requiring monitoring of the four largest CSOs to confirm the assumptions made in this proposed plan.

 The EPA is conducting in-depth investigations of the extent of the contamination at the entire Newtown Creek Superfund Site in order to determine how best to clean it up over the long-term.
 This proposed plan is for one aspect of the site.

-The EPA will determine in the future whether additional CSO-related control actions, either in the creek or at CSO points-of-discharge, are needed as part of the comprehensive cleanup plan for the full site.
-The cleanup plan will address the human and ecological risks posed by site contamination in sediment and other impacted media as well as the potential sources of contamination to the creek that could impact the effectiveness of the cleanup of the site.
-The additional CSO-related control actions could include the placement of sediment traps and/or oil sorbent pads at the end of CSO discharge pipes and/or in-creek maintenance dredging to address potential accumulation of contaminated solids near the CSO discharges.
+The EPA will determine in the future whether additional control actions, either in the creek or at CSO points-of-discharge, are needed to address the cleanup of the full site.
+These additional control actions could include the placement of sediment traps and/or oil sorbent pads at the end of CSO discharge pipes and in-creek maintenance dredging to address potential accumulation of contaminated solids near the CSO discharges.

-During the public comment period, which is ongoing, EPA held two public meetings in New York City to inform the public of EPA’s proposed plan for reducing the volume of CSO discharges to the creek and to receive public comments on the proposed plan and other options that were considered.
-The first public meeting was held on December 9 at 6:30 p.m. at Sunnyside Community Services, 43-31 39th Street in Queens and the second meeting was held on December 11 at 6:30 p.m. at P.S.
+During the public comment period, EPA’s two public meetings in New York City are being held to inform the public of EPA’s proposed plan for reducing the volume of CSO discharges to the creek, and to receive public comments on the proposed plan and other options that were considered.
+The first public meeting was held on December 9 at 6:30 p.m. at Sunnyside Community Services, 43-31 39th Street in Queens and the second meeting will be held on December 11 at 6:30 p.m. at P.S.
 110, 124 Monitor Street in Brooklyn.